SkylineCommunications/dataminer-docs/connector-help/connector_help/Amino_A140_STB.md

 ### Configuration of Telnet connection

-After you have created the element, the Telnet credentials need to be configured on the **Configuration** page of the driver.
+After you have created the element, the Telnet credentials need to be configured on the **Configuration** page of the connector.

 ## Usage